Interest Representation during the Corona Virus Crisis (InterCov Project)

 Junk, W.M., M., Crepaz, M., Hanegraaff, J., Berkhout, E., Aizenberg (2020).
 Interest Representation during the Corona Virus Crisis: Results from the European Union and Nine European Countries.
 Summary Report

-In a second academic paper, we analyse how access barriers and longer lock-down policies affect the strategies of interest groups, as well as their fears about organisational survival (work in process, currently under review).
+In a third academic paper, we analyse how access barriers and longer lock-down policies affect the strategies of interest groups, as well as their fears about organisational survival (work in progress, currently under review).

 Junk, W.M., M., Crepaz, and E., Aizenberg (2021) ‘Fight or flight?
 An elite survey experiment on the effects of access barriers and interest disruption on the activities of interest organisations in 10 polities across Europe’, Preliminary Draft, March 2021.

-In the future, other project outcomes will be made available here and other research outlets by the project team.
+In the future, other project outcomes will be made available here, as well as shared via other research outlets by the project team.

 InterCov in the media